digidem/mapeo-desktop/README.md

 Mapeo uses [Electron](http://electron.atom.io/).
 To package the Electron app as a native Windows `.exe` or macOS `.dmg`, execute

-Please generate a GitHub access token from https://github.com/settings/tokens/new and assign it to an environment variable with ```export GH_TOKEN="<TOKEN_HERE>```

 ```
 $ npm run pack
 ```

-or
+The resultant installer or DMG will be placed in the `./dist` folder.

+If you want to build the binaries and also publish to GitHub, use

 ```
 $ npm run dist
 ```

-The resultant installer or DMG will be placed in the `./dist` folder.
+For this, you'll need to generate a GitHub access token from https://github.com/settings/tokens/new and assign it to an environment variable with ```export GH_TOKEN="<TOKEN_HERE>```.

 ### Deploy workflow